EndPointCorp/end-point-blog/2013/05/17/adventures-with-using-ruby-20-and.html.md

 ### Installing libreadline from sources

-In my case - I had to download sources and compile them myself.
+In my case—I had to download sources and compile them myself.
 Luckily the system had all needed essential packages installed for building it.

 ```bash
 wget "ftp://ftp.cwru.edu/pub/bash/readline-6.2.tar.gz"